SAT vs SAT Subject Tests: Key Differences You Should Know 2026

-In the ever-evolving world of college admissions, especially for international students eyeing top U.S. universities, staying updated on standardised testing is more important than ever.
+In the ever-evolving world of college admissions, especially for Indian students aiming for top U.S. universities, understanding SAT vs SAT subject has become more important than ever.

 Understanding the Difference Between SAT and SAT Subject Tests

-The SAT and SAT Subject Tests served different purposes in college admissions, and though Subject Tests have been phased out, understanding their roles helps clarify how students can now demonstrate subject proficiency through other means (like AP, IB, or A-levels).
-Here’s a clear comparison:
+The SAT and SAT Subject Tests served different purposes in college admissions.
+Though Subject Tests have been phased out, understanding their roles helps clarify how students can now demonstrate subject proficiency through other means like AP, IB, or A-levels.
+Here is the updated SAT vs SAT subject test comparison for 2026:

 PurposeMeasures general academic readiness for collegeAssessed subject-specific knowledge in individual disciplines

-Status (as of 2025)Active and widely acceptedDiscontinued globally after June 2021
+Status (as of 2026)Active and widely acceptedDiscontinued globally after June 2021

 Core FocusReading, Writing, and Math skillsOne specific subject per test (e.g., Physics, U.S. History, French)